jtsou/Statistics-Stroop-Effect/README.md

 <p>
 5. Now, perform the statistical test and report your results.
 What is your confidence level and your critical statistic value?
 Do you reject the null hypothesis or fail to reject it?
 Come to a conclusion in terms of the experiment task.
 Did the results match up with your expectations?
 <ul>
-My confidence level is 0.95 and the critical statistics value is 1.7138. the t statistics is -8.02070694411.
+My confidence interval is 0.95 and the critical statistics value is 1.7138. the t statistics is -8.02070694411.
 Also we test the p value at alpha=0.05, and p-value we calculated is at 4.10300058571e-08.
 We reject null hypothesis and come to the conclusion that participants take longer to recognize color in noncongruent conditions.
 The results match up with my expections.
 </ul>
 </p>